madjava/my-ckad-journey/kubectl-commands.md

 A quick way to list out a deployments containers.
 The `-i` flag for the `grep` command is for case insensitivity and `-A2` says give me just two lines, which should include the container, it's name and it's image.

 - `k set image deploy/<deployment-name> nginx-container=nginx:latest`<br>
- Quickly update a deployments image on the fly for the container called `nginx-container`.
+ Quickly update a deployments image on the fly for the container called `nginx-container` to the latest `nginx` image.

 - `k expose deploy mydeploy --name=<service-name> --target-port=8080 --type=NodePort --port=8080 --dry-run=client -o yaml`<br>
  Exposes a deployment called `mydeploy` by creating a service called `service-name` of type `NodePort`.
 Can be outputted to a file or run straight in the terminal depending on the task at hand.
 Omit the `--dry-run=client -o yaml` section if you want to run immediately.